prosopo/captcha/packages/common/README.md

-# i18next localization for Prosopo
+# Common functions for Prosopo